- 2017-2018: Post-doctoral Researcher at the University of Tübingen. I am working at LEAD Graduate School and Research Network.

-- 2015-2017: Research Associate at University of Cambridge.
-I am working at the EF Education First Research Lab for Applied Language Learning.
+- 2015-2017: Research Associate at the University of Cambridge.
+I worked at the EF Education First Research Lab for Applied Language Learning.

 - 2016-2017: Associate Lecturer at Anglia Ruskin University.